The definition of stress according to science

 2. Identifying stressors

 When you know which stress reactions occur, you can easily recognize them, so that you know you are under stress.
 Most stressors in our human society are of psychosocial nature.
 Think of problems at work or perhaps in your relationship in your private life.
 These stressors invariably have an impact on your brain.
-The brain is the site of the body where stressors are perceived and where the stress reactions are initiated.
+The brain is the site of the body where stressors are perceived and where the stress reactions begin.
 You should be on the lookout for changes that reflect altered brain function because of stress.
 For example, you could keep a diary in which you note the quality of your sleep, any concentration problems you might have, or when you feel agitated (just to name a few).
 Also, you could note accelerated heart rate or increased breathing frequency, and in which circumstances they occur.
 These alterations are caused by stress hormones, which serve to supply the brain and muscles with more blood to prepare you for fight-or-flight reactions.

 3. Reducing stress early or even preventing stress